sunjianxin/sunjianxin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I received my B.S. degree and M.S. degree in Computer Science from Zhejiang University, and Ph.D. degree in Computer Science from the University of California-Davis.
 I received my Ph.D. degree in computer science from The University of Nebraska-Lincoln in 2024, advised by Professor [Hongfeng Yu](https://cse.unl.edu/~yu/).
 I obtained my M.S. degree in Electrical and Computer Engineering (ECE) from Purdue University, advised by Professor [Avinash Kak](https://engineering.purdue.edu/kak/).
 I recieved my B.S degree from Harbin Institute of Technology.

 My research concentrates on large-scale scientific data modeling, analysis and visualization, machine learning and computer vision.
 Currently, my research mainly focus on volumetric data modeling, learning and its visualization through neural networks.